 The fair value of investment property was determined by external, independent property valuers, having appropriate recognized professional qualifications and recent experience in the location and category of the property being valued.
-There have been no changes to the fair value since that date.
-The fair value measurement for all of the investment properties has been categorized as a Level 3 fair value based on the inputs to the valuation technique used as mentioned in below table and the valuer valued these floors at 13m, which is considered the FV as at year end .

 The group acquired real estate investments valued at approximately 13 million US dollars.
-Of this amount, 12 million US dollars was recognized as a gain, while 1 million US dollars represented transaction cost corresponds to the FV of the 1.5 floors received from the guaranteed revenue from Bluestone.
+Of this amount, 12 million US dollars were recognized as a gain, in financial year ending December 31, 2021 ,while 1 million US dollars represented transaction cost corresponds to the FV of the 1.5 floors received from the guaranteed revenue from Bluestone.

-Subsequently, in 2023, the Group disposed the remaining 1.5 floors equivalent to 6 offices to a third party for a value of BRL 87,5 Million equivalent in US\$ 15,4 Million, as per the sale agreement executed.
+Subsequently, in 2023, the Group disposed the remaining 1.5 floors equivalent to 6 offices to a third party for a value of BRL 87,5 Million equivalent in US\$ 17,6 Million, as per the sale agreement executed.
+And Management considers this disposal price as an approximation of fair value.